harshitntiwari/harshitntiwari.github.io/content/posts/docker-networking-intro/index.md

 docker run --name my-service --env-file ./.env --network my-network my-service:latest
 ```

 This will start the two containers and connect them exclusively to the user-defined bridge network `my-network`.
-You can verify this by inspecting the containers and check the list of networks they're connected to:
+You can verify this by inspecting the containers and checking the list of networks they're connected to:

 ```bash
 docker inspect redis